Omaha Mounted Foundation

 Dumplin

-Dumplin is a 16-year-old Belgian cold blood standing 16.2 hands high.
+Dumplin is a 17-year-old Belgian cross standing 16.2 hands high.
 She is the only lady in the barn and hails from the peach state of Georgia.

 Dumplin's partner is Officer Stickney.